Tranche 2 projects

 Progress will be measurable in terms of number of workshops held, number of parties engaged, the formation of a comprehensive UK wide interest group and written output summarising the collective view of the sector.
 This work has the potential to considerably accelerate the UK’s green maritime objectives.

-Project title: Closed loop manufacturing of large, low cost fibre reinforced thermoplastic composites
+Michael Johnson – Closed loop manufacturing of large, low cost fibre reinforced thermoplastic composites

 The aim of this project is to reduce, even eliminate, the need to landfill or burn fibre reinforced polymer composite components by creating a sustainable, circular manufacturing process that reuses the material over and over again.
 The process takes a fibre reinforced thermoplastic (FRTP) sheet material and forms it into a structural composite component.
 When the component reaches the end of its product life, the process returns it back to its original sheet form so it becomes the feedstock for a next generation FRTP component.
 Applications include rail vehicle bodysides, automotive floorpans and airplane cargo doors.
 Furthermore, FRTP composites are lighter than equivalent metallic components so less energy is needed to move them from place to place, potentially reducing CO2 emissions.